wp-plugins/rssphoto/readme.txt

 === RSSPhoto ===
 Contributor: spencerkellis
 Donation Link: http://blog.spencerkellis.net/projects/rssphoto
-Tags: RSS, Atom, photoblog, photo, widget
-Requires at least: 2.8
+Tags: RSS, Atom, photoblog, photo, photography, widget, jQuery, slideshow Requires at least: 2.8
 Tested up to: 2.8.4
-Stable tag: 0.4
+Stable tag: 0.5

 A customizable widget to display photos from an RSS or Atom feed.

 == Description ==

 RSSPhoto is a Wordpress widget to display photos from RSS and Atom feeds.
 It is very easy to configure.
-The images load with an animated slide down (if jQuery is available).
+Images load either as a jQuery-powered slideshow or are displayed statically.

 RSSPhoto requires the SimplePie Core Wordpress plugin to parse RSS and Atom feeds.
 It also requires a cache directory in /wp-content/cache, writable by the server, to store thumbnails in.

 The GD library is required for generating thumbnails.
-If the GD library is not present, the script will default to displaying images forced to a thumbnail size via html img width/height attributes.
+If the GD library is not present, the script will default to displaying images with the img width/height attributes forced to thumbnail size.

 == Installation ==